 Kosovo was initially selected as eligible to develop a compact in fiscal year 2016 after passing the MCC scorecard for the first time with 13 out of 20 indicators, including the Control of Corruption and Democratic Rights indicators.
-In fiscal year 2017, however, after MCC and the Government of Kosovo conducted a constraints analysis and root cause analysis, Kosovo failed the MCC scorecard; and the MCC Board of Directors selected Kosovo to develop a threshold program.
-In September 2017, MCC signed a \$49 million Threshold Program Grant Agreement with Kosovo that focused on two key constraints to Kosovo's economic growth: an unreliable supply of electricity; and real and perceived weakness in rule of law.
-In fiscal year 2019, Kosovo again passed the scorecard and was selected to develop a compact once again.
-While Kosovo's score on both Democratic Rights indicators remained unchanged as compared to the previous year's scorecard, its Control of Corruption score declined slightly to the 52nd percentile in fiscal year 2019 from the 60th percentile in fiscal year 2018.
+In fiscal year 2017, however, after MCC and the Government of Kosovo conducted a constraints analysis and root cause analysis, Kosovo failed the MCC scorecard and the MCC Board of Directors selected Kosovo to develop a threshold program.
+In September 2017, MCC signed a \$49 million Threshold Program Grant Agreement with Kosovo that focused on two key constraints to Kosovo's economic growth: an unreliable supply of electricity and real and perceived weakness in rule of law.
+In fiscal year 2019, Kosovo passed the scorecard and was selected to develop a compact.

-MCC and the Government of Kosovo conducted a constraints analysis in 2016 that identified three binding constraints to growth in Kosovo: (1) lack of reliable electricity supply; (2) perception and reality of weak rule of law; and (3) environmental services.
+MCC and the Government of Kosovo conducted a constraints analysis in 2016 that identified three binding constraints to growth in Kosovo: (1) lack of reliable electricity supply; (2) perception and reality of weak rule of law; and (3) poor environmental services.
 In addition, the constraints analysis identified the low participation of women in the labor market as a critical, cross-cutting concern that could limit the equitable distribution of the benefits of MCC assistance.
 This constraints analysis has been used to inform and guide current compact development.
 In May 2019, MCC conducted its first technical mission to refresh the root cause analysis and stakeholder consultations conducted in October 2016.
-In June 2019, MCC assessed the Government of Kosovo's proposed concepts, which focused on the lack of reliable electricity constraint.